CaoAssignments/cse11-fa25-pa7-critter-starter/README.md

 * `Starfish.java`: Patrick Star, he lives in Bikini Bottom.
 * `Feline.java`: starter code for Feline.
 * `CritterInfo.java`: provides context about the Critter and the current simulation. (**Please read the method headers provided to gain a better understanding.**)
-* `CritterGUI.jar`: A GUI simulator for your classes.
+* `CritterGUI.jar`: A GUI simulator for your classes with helpful debugging features.

 **Note:** the starter codes do not compile by doing `javac *.java` because they are not completed.
 When you complete a class, you should write a tester to test your individual methods in that class.
 In the end, you can use `CritterGUI.jar` to run the simulation.

+### Using the Simulator

+To run the simulator, use: `java -jar CritterGUI.jar`

+**Features to Help You:**
+- **Preset Configurations**: Choose from Quick Test (10x10, 5 critters), Standard (25x25, 25 critters), or Full Battle (60x50, 50 critters) for easy setup
+- **Pause on Exception**: When enabled (default), the simulation automatically pauses if your critter throws an exception, showing you exactly where the error occurred
+- **Step-by-Step Debugging**: Use the "Tick" button to advance the simulation one move at a time - perfect for debugging your critter's behavior
+- **Debug Output**: Enable to see each critter's actions printed to the console
+- **Status Bar**: Shows the current leader and helpful tips at the bottom of the window
+- **Tooltips**: Hover over buttons to see keyboard shortcuts and helpful hints

 ## Goal
 Programming Assignment 7 is an introduction to inheritance in Java.
 In this assignment, you will write several classes for various critters who will face off against each other in an arena.